redhat-ai-dev/ai-lab-template/README.md

-#  AI-lab Templates
+#  AI-lab Software Templates

 ## Usage in Red Hat Developer Hub

-To import these templates, register a component in on the golden path template page
+To import these templates click `Register Existing Component` on the Software Templates page.

 ![Screenshot](register.png)